 - Strollers.
 Strollers made after 2007 are ok to reuse.
 Avoid any with broken, loose or missing parts.
 "Test drive" the stroller to make sure it has a smooth ride and is sturdy.

 - Baby bath tubs.
 Fine to buy used as long as they aren't moldy and don't smell of mildew.
 Avoid bath seats, bath rings or inflatable tubs that fit in the bathtub as they can be dangerous.

 - High chairs.
 Avoid those with removable trays or arms that lift over the baby's head.
-Voluntary safety standards require that a high chair have a five-point harness to prevent a child from climbing out and a fixed-post crotch post so he can't slide out.
+Voluntary safety standards require that a high chair have a five-point harness to prevent a child from climbing out and a fixed-post so he can't slide out.